Alpharivs/alpharivs.github.io/content/writeups/Flare_PixelPoker/index.md

 Playing around it seems that the goal is clicking the right pixel but we have only a limited amount of tries, the program tells us which coordinate we have clicked and how many tries left we have.
 ![coordinates](images/coordinates.png)

-Upon failing we are presented with the following message box and after clicking "OK" the program closes.
+Upon failing we are presented with the following message box and after clicking "**OK**" the program closes.
 ![failure](images/failure.png)

 That gives us enough information on where to start looking for a solution.